alfredbaudisch/alfredbaudisch.com/content/posts/2022-05-13-unreal-engine-actors-transparent-block-camera-occlusion-see-through.md

 [![](/media/wp-content/2022/05/image-1.png)](/media/wp-content/2022/05/image-1.png)

-Since it inherits from our custom Player Controller, the Blueprint now has a section called “Camera Occlusion”, where you have to configure the material to be used (plus some other parameters from our custom C++ class):
+Since it inherits from our custom Player Controller, the Blueprint now has a section called "Camera Occlusion", where you have to configure the material to be used (plus some other parameters from our custom C++ class):

 <figure class="wp-block-image">
   <a href="/media/wp-content/2022/05/image-4.png"><img src="/media/wp-content/2022/05/image-4.png" alt="" loading="lazy"></a>